 I first tasted this Easy Chocolate Pudding Cake nearly 20 years ago when visiting with our lovely neighbors about traveling to Ireland.
-I thought for sure I could find the recipe on-line, but until I recently searched for “Bisquick pudding cake,” I never found it.
+A rich, self saucing dessert, this Chocolate Dessert is super easy, absolutely delicious!!

 Easy Chocolate Pudding Cake

 Chocolate pudding cakes are not new to our family, but this one had a shortcut, that you’d never guess by tasting it.
 I finally weaned the hubby off of Bisquick and he now makes homemade pancakes and waffles for his Sunday morning fare.
 But that same Bisquick helped cut down on prep time without compromising the taste of this decadent chocolate self saucing dessert.

 A chocolate version was not my first taste of a pudding cake.
 My mother-in-law treated us to a lemon pudding cake years ago, and it was terrific, too.
 Note to self: track down that recipe!

 A pudding cake, by definition, is a dessert that separates into a cake like layer and a saucy, pudding like layer when baked.
 It’s like having two desserts in one!!
 Fine Cooking calls it a souffle with too much liquid, but since this version does not contain whipped egg whites, like a souffle, it doesn’t quite meet the criteria.